Code of Conduct

 2. Patient Rights and Responsibilities Policies

-Policies support the rights of the people we serve to ask and be informed about the existence and nature of the business relationships between the health system, organizations, educational institutions, other healthcare providers, payors, or networks that may influence
+- Policies support the rights of the people we serve to ask and be informed about the existence and nature of the business relationships between the health system, organizations, educational institutions, other healthcare providers, payors, or networks that may influence treatment and service.

-treatment and service.
-Based in the dignity enjoyed by every human being, the rights of the people we serve are respected.
-This includes the rights of patients with disabilities and chronic conditions, along with patient rights’ to grievance, appeal and fair hearing requests.
-Every effort is made to help the people we serve and their families understand and exercise their rights and responsibilities.
+- Every effort is made to help the people we serve and their families understand and exercise their rights and responsibilities.
 The people we serve are the primary decision makers in their own healthcare decisions and, to the extent possible, information regarding diagnosis, treatment, research options, and prognosis is to be provided in the patient’s preferred language.
 Language Service taglines with at minimum, the top 15 languages spoken outside of English in New York State, shall be posted at all Catholic Health locations where patients are seen.
 See policy CHS-LS-CCP 121A Communication Assistance.

-Outpatient, rehabilitative and ancillary services for the people we serve also safeguard their respect, dignity, autonomy, positive self esteem, and civil rights, and assure their involvement in all aspects of care.
+- Outpatient, rehabilitative and ancillary services for the people we serve also safeguard the patient’s respect, dignity, autonomy, positive self-esteem, and civil rights, and assure their involvement in all aspects of care.
 This safeguarding of the involvement of the people we serve includes taking account of their perceptions of their strengths, weaknesses, resources, and relevant demands of their environment(s) both within and without the healthcare setting.

-3. Criteria for Developing New Services or Acquiring New Technologies, and for Newly Constructed or Altered Facilities
+3. Developing New Services or Acquiring New Technologies, and for Newly Constructed or Altered Facilities

 The Catholic Health System provides those services that are compatible with its mission and values.
 New services and technologies are evaluated on the basis of criteria related to this mission and these values.
 The following criteria are also used to evaluate new services and technologies: safety, efficacy, efficiency, cost, experience, availability from other sources, number of individuals who benefit, and the effect on the Catholic Health System's ability to provide other needed services as well as the competence and qualifications of the staff required to provide those services or technologies in question.